Xilinx/brevitas/docsrc/source/user_guide/export_shark.rst

 quantization flow for all the latest and greatest SOTA models, that can then be deployed through Shark-AI.

-Current preliminary support is mostly focused around LLM, but we are already planning the next steps of these integration.
+Current preliminary support is focused on LLM, but we are already planning the next steps of this integration to enable support to other types of architectures.

 The current recommended way to export a model to Shark-AI is through our LLM entrypoint.